Lakshmi-Chakradhar-Vijayarao/SafeRAG/README.md

 This prevents:

-* One strong claim masking multiple weak or unsafe claims
+* One strong claim masking multiple unsafe claims
 * Mixed outputs being incorrectly accepted

 System decisions are based on the **dominant claim cluster**, not isolated claims.